 To change the destination of the immovable, or to permit the holding of a fraction by several persons having a right of periodical and successive enjoyment («time-sharing"), the vote shall be taken by a double majority (75% all the co- owners of the immovable representing 90% of the votes of all the co-owners);

-To change the Description of the fractions or the Constituting act of co-ownership, without changing the destination of the immovable, the vote shall be taken by a double majority (a majority of all co-owners of the immovable, i.e., 50% plus one, representing 75% of the votes of all the co-owners);
+To change the Description of the fractions or the Constituting act of co-ownership, without changing the destination of the immovable, the vote shall be taken by an enhanced majority.
+This is a new majority, which came into effect on January 10, 2020, under Bill 16.
+Provided for in the new version of article 1097 of the Civil Code of Quebec, this enhanced majority requires three-quarters of the votes of the co-owners present and represented at the meeting.

 To change the By-laws of the immovable, the vote shall be taken by a absolute majority (50% plus one of the votes of the co-owners present or represented at the meeting).

-The Law does not allow the meeting of the co-owners, upon any majority whatsoever, to impose on a co-owner a change in the relative value of his fraction, to the destination of his private portion or the use he may make of it.
+The Law does not allow the meeting of the co-owners, upon any majority whatsoever, to impose on a co-owner a change in the relative value of his fraction, to the destination of his private portion or the use he may make of it (article 1102 of the Civil Code of Quebec).
 Such an initiative is possible only if he consents.

 Moreover, Article 1056 of the Civil Code of Quebec provides that the declaration of co-ownership, and consequently any amendments to it, cannot restrict the rights of co-owners, unless if this is justified (in some cases) by the destination of the immovable, its characteristics or its location.